Black Box vs. White Box Testing

 Software testing won’t give you good results unless you know how, who, what and when to use it.
+So here is a roundup of black box testing vs. white box testing, with pros, cons and definitions.
 This is the what part of our Ultimate Guide to Software Testing.

 Black box testing